Micro-Sensys/documentation/libraries-platform/android/README.md

 5. Select the module for your application, and under *All Dependencies* press the **+** button, then select *Module Dependency* and make sure the library module is selected.

 Once the library module is selected as a dependency for your application, you can access the builtin capabilities and functionalities

+For RESTful services, the working process must be running in the host device where the RFID reader is connected.

 ## Contact
 * For coding questions or questions about this sample code, you can use [support@microsensys.de](mailto:support@microsensys.de)